Create Image from Docker Image

 => => sending tarball

-You retrieve the built filesystem and can instantiate it:
+You can check that the built image is known to Wsl Manager and instantiate it:

-πŸŽ‰ Done.
-Command to enter distribution: wsl -d test
+🎉 Done.
+Command to enter instance: Invoke-WslInstance -In test or wsl -d test

 [powerlevel10k] fetching gitstatusd .. [ok]